alexraskin/tinyR2/README.md

 If you want to change the amount of threads, update the `config.py` file with the desired amount.

+## Contributing

+This is a personal project, but feel free to fork it and make it your own.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)